mtreviso/ml-for-nlp-course/README.md

-# Machine Learning for NLP course
+# Machine Learning for NLP course [work in progress]

 This repo contains practical examples and exercises that will be used throughout the course.